Drug Possession HS 11350 & HS 11377

 Alternatively, HS 11377 deals with the possession of methamphetamines, a potent stimulant.
 Being convicted under this statute may result in severe penalties, such as fines and imprisonment.
 Understanding these laws is crucial for individuals to navigate the legal landscape surrounding drug possession offenses in California.

 It’s important to note that drug crimes and laws can be complex and vary by jurisdiction.
 Seeking legal counsel is advisable for those facing charges related to drug possession to ensure their rights are protected and to explore potential defense strategies.
-The team at Cherish Om Law Firm is here to help you through drug court and beyond.
+The drug defense lawyers at Cherish Om Law Firm are here to help you through drug court and beyond.

 Controlled Substance Possession HS 11350 & HS 11377